centro/transis/README.md

 ## Feature Breakdown

-Below is a walkthrough of the main `Transis` features.
+Below is a walk-through of the main `Transis` features.

 ### Object system